Now that warmer temperatures have arrived, why not lace up your sneakers and actively commute to work or school?

 What is active commuting? – Active commuting is the process of getting to work by bike, foot, or any other means by which you are exerting some physical effort (i.e. walk, bike, run, snowshoe, inline skate, and ice skate)

-The Commuter Challenge is May 31-June 6, 2015 and a big part of the challenge encourages active commuting.
 Here are 5 reasons why you should consider incorporating active commuting into your lifestyle:

 - Saves money.